Minimax Estimation of Distances on a Surface and Minimax Manifold Learning in the Isometric-to-Convex Setting: Abstract

 \section{Abstract}

-We start by considering the problem of estimating intrinsic distances on a smooth surface.
-We show that sharper estimates can be obtained via a reconstruction of the surface, and discuss the use of the tangential Delaunay complex for that purpose.
-We further show that the resulting approximation rate is in fact optimal in an information-theoretic (minimax) sense.
-We then turn to manifold learning and argue that a variant of Isomap where the distances are instead computed on a reconstructed surface is minimax optimal for the problem of isometric manifold embedding.
+We start by considering the problem of estimating intrinsic distances on a smooth submanifold.
+We show that minimax optimality can be obtained via a reconstruction of the surface, and discuss the use of a particular mesh construction --- the tangential Delaunay complex --- for that purpose.
+We then turn to manifold learning and argue that a variant of Isomap where the distances are instead computed on a reconstructed surface is minimax optimal for the isometric variant of the problem.